Methodology

 The national figures usually change by no more than plus or minus one percentage point or one decimal point between provisional, revised and final data.
 Changes in the local authority and school level figures can be slightly larger.
 Figures do not typically change at a national level between revised and final data and changes in local authority and school level data are small.

-For more information on historical revisions between provisional, revised and final see the 2019 key stage 4 methodology document.
+For more information on historical revisions between provisional, revised and final see the 2019 key stage 4 methodology document (opens in a new tab).
 Revisions are not available for 2020 and 2021 data, as only one version of data was published due to there not being a checking exercise.

 Disclosure Control